SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/SAML.md

 ![SAML in Cockpit](./saml/ias_groups3.png?raw=true)
 ### 7. Test the SAML 2.0 configuration, use the following URL:

-**Note:** Replace subdomain with a corresponding value for your subaccount
+**Note:** Replace the subdomain with the corresponding value for your subaccount

 **EU10**: https://\<subdomain\>.authentication.eu10.hana.ondemand.com/config?action=who